Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M

 \subsection{Feature Extraction}

 After acquiring multimodal raw data, we extract fixed-size embeddings to provide a unified, reproducible representation of items across modalities.
-To this end, we encode \textit{(i)} plot summaries (text), \textit{(ii)} posters (images), and \textit{(iii)} trailers (video and audio) pretrained encoders.
-In this step, we focus on state-of-the-art encoders that have been widely adopted in previous works in the multimodal RS field \cite{yi2022multi, spillo2025see, yi2025enhancing, attimonelli2025large, zhou2025doesmultimodalityimproverecommender, wei2019mmgcn}.
+To this end, we encode \textit{(i)} plot summaries (text), \textit{(ii)} posters (images), and \textit{(iii)} trailers (video and audio) by exploiting pretrained state-of-the-art encoders widely adopted in previous works in the multimodal RS field~\cite{yi2022multi, spillo2025see, yi2025enhancing, attimonelli2025large, zhou2025doesmultimodalityimproverecommender, wei2019mmgcn}.
 The list of encoders is presented below.